Deloitte Football Money League

-The Deloitte Football Money League ranks football clubs by revenue generated from football operations.
+The Deloitte Football Money League ranks the twenty top football clubs by revenue generated from football operations.
 It is produced annually by the professional services firm Deloitte and released in early February of each year, describing the season most recently finished.

 Summary performance timeline

 The following table shows the clubs who have appeared in the rankings since the 1996–97 season, sorted by average annual rank, and drawn from the annual lists below.